dldevinc/paper-forms/README.md

 in kwargs names.

 A way to get around this limitation is to use double-underscore.
-All double-underscore in `{% field %}` arguments are replaced with single dash:
+All double-underscores in `{% field %}` arguments are replaced with single dashes:

 ```html
 {% field form.name data__original__name="Name"  %}